JackSzwergold/Writing/memories/The Crown Royal Bag of Jewelry.md

 ***

 Some time later, my brother called for his weekly family check in.
 This stuff was tedious for me at best.
-At some time after talking to my mom or dad, my mom or dad would walk over to my room and say “Ben wants to talk to you…” I’d drag myself to the phone, and engage in some pandering idle chit chat.
+At some time after talking to my mom or dad, my mom or dad would walk over to my room and say “Ben wants to talk to you…” I’d drag myself to the phone, and engage in some pandering idle chit chat with my “brother” (who I never had a relationship with) who was 20 years older than me.
 At some point he would always say I was “always welcome” to visit him and his miserable wife in Washington Heights.
 At no point did he ever get the hint I hated visiting him up there.

 So after some chit chat, his miserable wife wanted to talk to me.
+I really braced myself when this happened, because while my brother could be distracted, Karen was a stuborn and nasty piece of work.

+She was a teacher who studied at the Bank Street College in the 1970s; thus she was a kind of down-to-earth yet condescending and elitist know it all who “pitied” my public school life.
+I mean, she read some books about it, right?

+Anyway, so here I am talking on the phone

 ***